 Selected Social Determinants of Health for Rural New Mexico

-Most New Mexicans have some form of health insurance coverage, although 16.0% of its residents lack health insurance (Kaiser, 2013).
-According to the USDA Economic Research Service, the average per-capita income for New Mexicans in 2013 was $35,965, although rural per-capita income lagged at $35,597.
-Estimates from 2013 indicate a poverty rate of 23.8% exists in rural New Mexico, compared to a 20.2% level in urban areas of the state.
-The ERS reports, based on 2009-2013 ACS data, that 19.9% of the rural population has not completed high school, compared to 14.6% of urban populations.
-The unemployment rate in rural New Mexico is at 6.9%, while in urban New Mexico it is at 6.4% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.
+While most New Mexicans have some form of health insurance coverage, 9.8% of its residents remain uninsured (Kaiser, 2019).
+According to the USDA Economic Research Service, the average per capita income for New Mexicans in 2019 was $43,326, with the rural per capita income at $41,824.
+The ERS reports, based on 2019 ACS data, that the poverty rate in rural New Mexico is 19.6%, compared with 16.4% in urban areas of the state.
+17.6% of the rural population has not completed high school, while 12.9% of the urban population lacks a high school diploma according to 2015-2019 ACS data reported by ERS.
+The unemployment rate in rural New Mexico is 5.1%, while in urban New Mexico it is 4.8% (USDA-ERS, 2019).

-Dedicated to improving primary care and rural health access in the State of New Mexico.
+Works to improve access to quality healthcare for New Mexico by providing collaborative leadership and resources to healthcare and community organizations.
 A division of the Health Systems Bureau in the New Mexico Department of Health.

 There are more organizations related to New Mexico in the organizations section.